IM-EVIL/.DevColors/README.md

-# .DevColors for the Opera Web Browser
+# .DevColors for the Opera Web Browser - Edit the Scrollbar's Color

 An example of how to change the Opera Browser's scrollbar color.